 The lead screw is the square threaded long shaft.
 It only comes into operation during thread cutting.
 It gives automatic linear motion during the thread-cutting process.

 During ideal conditions, it provides motion during boring and turning operations.

 14. Feed Rod

-This mechanism operates by the half nut mechanism.
-This mechanism engages or disengages carriage with the lead screw.
+This mechanism operates by the half-nut mechanism.
+This mechanism engages or disengages the carriage with the lead screw.
 The closing of the half nut allows the carriage to move at a fixed distance.